Bang Yai district: Private hospital

+Health promoting hospitals

+There are total eight health-promoting hospitals in the district.

+Clinics

+Around 64 clinics are in Bang Kruai district.

 Environment

-Bang Yai as well as neighbouring Bang Kruai and Mueang Nonthaburi is the last natural habitat of the Alexandrine parakeet and red-breasted parakeet, a medium-sized parrot in Bangkok Metropolitan Region.
+Bang Yai as well as neighbouring Mueang Nonthaburi and Bang Kruai is the last natural habitat of the Alexandrine parakeet and red-breasted parakeet, a medium-sized parrot in Bangkok Metropolitan Region.
 They live in groups on large trees in some local temples, such as Wat Suan Yai, Wat Utthayan, Wat Ampawan, Wat Chaloem Phra Kiat Worawihan.